CodeandCoffeeCommunity/.github/profile/README.md

 - Inquire with Steve#2340 on discord or an organizer in-person if interested!

 ### Donate
 We strive to create a resilient community run by it's own members and look to use all funds toward operating this community.
 Every event requires a venue sponsor, wifi, people, and coffee.
-We actively look for opportunities with sponsors and potential partnerships to create better events that server our community
+We actively look for opportunities with sponsors and potential partnerships to create better events that serve the interests of our community.

 - Donate @ https://ko-fi.com/nyccodecoffee